Discovering different views about sustainability

 Situated on the Merri Creek in East Brunswick, Melbourne, CERES (Centre for Education and Research in Environmental Strategies) is a sustainability centre and urban farm.
 The Ceres Sustainability Hub, within the broader Ceres website, offers schools resources and learning opportunities in topics such as waste, energy, biodiversity and water.

-For both primary and secondary students and their teachers in Australian schools Cool Australia offers learning and teaching resources that focus on sustainability and the environment at a global level.
+For both primary and secondary students and their teachers in Australian schools, Cool Australia offers learning and teaching resources that focus on sustainability and the environment at a global level.

 NASA’s Global Climate Change site offers primary students interactive resources to delve into some of the big issues behind these questions.
 It examines: what does global climate change mean?
-What is a greenhouse effect?
+What is the greenhouse effect?
 What’s the big deal with carbon?
 How do we know the climate is changing?
 The site explores sustainable living choices, such as using renewable energy sources like solar panels and wind turbines.

 The Habitat Heroes site provides primary students with a virtual world that invites them to learn about environmental challenges such as animal extinction, water and land rejuvenation, recycling, and global warming.